When cooking shiitake mushrooms, I like to either bake them whole in olive oil and garlic or slice them and sautee them in butter.

 - 1 teaspoon dried thyme

-- 1 lb. fresh shiitake mushrooms rinsed and dried; stems removed if you wish*
+- 1 pound fresh shiitake mushrooms - rinsed and dried, stems removed if you wish

 Instructions

-- Preheat your oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.
+- Preheat the oven to 400°F. Line a large, rimmed baking sheet with high-heat-resistant parchment paper.

 - Transfer the coated mushrooms to the prepared baking sheet.

-- Bake until tender, about 20 minutes.
-Garnish with chopped parsley and serve.
+- Bake the mushrooms until tender, for about 20 minutes.
+Garnish them with chopped parsley and serve.

 Notes